whalley/mmex-www/content/_index/features/index.md

 background = "light"

 title = "Features"
-subtitle= "Syna comes with a lot of features"
+subtitle= "Money Manager Ex comes with a full set of features."
 +++